mr-doc/mr-doc-theme-starter-kit/README.md

 ## Usage

-Create a bower file using `bower init` and prefix the name of your theme with `doxx-theme-` and add `doxx` as your keyword.
-Then add the following dependencies using `bower i --save`:
+Create a bower file using `bower init` and add the following dependencies using `bower i --save`:

 * `prism` - for syntax highlighting
 * `bootstrap-sass` - for labels and other components